g-fx-digital/gioia/README.md

 ## What does use this theme?

-This theme uses: Vue.js, Vuetify, Axios, GraphQl, Apollo, WebPack and Babel.
+This theme uses: Vue.js, Vuetify, Axios, GraphQL, Apollo, WebPack and Babel.

 ## How to build
 First, install everything with Yarn (`npm` is evil).
 Afterwards, build it either in dev or prod mode.